 Feng Chiou joined the Ability360 team in 2002, when the agency budget was $6.5 million.
 She now oversees financial operations for a budget exceeding $40 million.
 After earning a bachelor’s in Accountancy at NAU, Feng applied her financial/accounting knowledge in positions at Maricopa Integrated Health System and St. Luke’s Health System.
 When she’s not crunching numbers, Ms. Chiou lends her expertise as a volunteer tax preparer for low-income individuals and has volunteered for Tzu Chi Foundation, an international humanitarian organization.

-Vice President & General Manager, Ability360 Sports & Fitness Center
+Vice President of Operations & Sports & Fitness Center

 LaZear’s background includes more than 18 years of experience managing major programs and initiatives in rehabilitative medicine, recreational therapy, outdoor adventures and other adaptive programming for people with disabilities.
 For the last six years, LaZear handled responsibilities as lead therapeutic recreational therapist at the Barrow Neurological Institute at St. Joseph’s Hospital and Medical Center in Phoenix.
 LaZear earned a master’s of Business Administration, with an emphasis in Health Systems Management, from Grand Canyon University and a Bachelor of Science in Therapeutic Recreation from California State University Northridge.